fbpx

 “You’re so disappointed that toy won’t work properly.”

 Tantrums of despair require our emotional support.
-Simply keep your arms around your child, make comforting sounds and wait until your child has regained their equilibrium and can try again or leave it alone.
+Simply keep your arms around your child, make comforting sounds, and wait until they have regained their equilibrium and can try again or leave it alone.

 Strong-willed children are more likely to scream rather than cry and will use an anger tantrum to try and force us to change our mind.

-If running away or yelling isn’t helping them, they can often resort to pushing or hitting, shouting unacceptable words or even spitting to try and get their own way.
+If running away or yelling isn’t working for them, they may resort to pushing or hitting, shouting unacceptable words, or even spitting to try and get their own way.

-Essentially, there is little point in trying to reason (or argue) with them.
-Our children are so enraged they won’t listen to anything we have to say.
-Attempting to make logical and reasoned explanations is pretty much a waste of energy when our child is “all feelings and no thinking.”
+There is little point in trying to reason or argue with them.
+When our children are so enraged, they won’t listen to anything we have to say.
+Attempting to make logical and reasoned explanations is a waste of energy when our child is “all feelings and no thinking.”

-Trying to distract them is almost impossible with an angry, determined child and threats of punishment rarely stop the rage.
-A child who isn’t in a calm thinking state won’t be able to understand the potential consequences of where his behaviour is taking him.
+Trying to distract an angry, determined child is nearly impossible, and threats of punishment rarely stop the rage.
+A child who isn’t in a calm, thinking state won’t be able to understand the potential consequences of their behaviour.

-Tantrums of control require us to distance emotionally from our child until they’ve worked out that they’re just not going to get their own way on this one.
+Tantrums of control require us to distance ourselves emotionally from our child until they realise they are not going to get their own way this time.

 Support or distance?
-I suggest you check your feelings.
-Are your feelings ‘poor little thing’?
-In this case your poor little thing probably needs your emotional support.
-However, if your initial response is anger and you’re feeling ‘oh, you little …’ then chances are your child is having a tantrum of control.
+Check your feelings.
+If you’re feeling ‘poor little thing,’ then your child probably needs your emotional support.
+However, if your initial response is anger and you’re thinking ‘oh, you little …,’ then it’s likely your child is having a tantrum of control.

-Try empathy first.
-Ask, “do you need a cuddle?”
-Your child will come to you for comfort if it’s a tantrum of despair, or at the very least the tantrum will wind down a notch.
+Ask, “Do you need a cuddle?”
+If it’s a tantrum of despair, your child will come to you for comfort, or at the very least, the tantrum will wind down a notch.
 Be there for your child, and wait until they’re ready to come to you.

-But, if they shout, “I don’t like you!
-Leave me alone!” then it’s most likely a tantrum of control and you need to create some distance.
+If they shout, “I don’t like you!
+Leave me alone!” then it’s most likely a tantrum of control, and you need to create some distance.
 Walk away or place your child in their room.
-They’ll kick and scream a bit, but the distance will allow you to both find a calmer state.
+They’ll kick and scream a bit, but the distance will allow you both to find a calmer state.

 After some time by themselves, many children will move from being angry to being upset.
 They’re now ready for a comforting cuddle.